 CARIBOU – SWIM (Indie/Psych/Pop – Canada)

 Caribou is Canadian-born Dan Snaith, who formerly recorded under the moniker Manitoba.
 Coming from a family of mathematicians, Snaith spent many years torn between music and maths.
-In 2005, he completed his PhD on modular Siegel symbols at the University of London and is now working full time on his music.
-Known for altering his sound with each subsequent release, he incorporates electronic textures and breakbeat drums and creates a swirling, lush, musical panorama.
+In 2005, he completed his PhD at the University of London and is now working full time on his music.
+Known for altering his sound with each subsequent release, he incorporates electronic textures and breakbeat drums and creates a lush musical panorama.

 His last album, Andorra (2007, City Slang), won Canada’s Polaris Music Prize, so hopes are high for the follow-up.
 Caribou’s new LP, Swim, will be out April 20, courtesy of Merge in North America and City Slang in the UK and Europe.
 The album’s opening track “Odessa” is available for free download on Caribou’s official site.